andrew-scorchsoft/rpg-game-maker-java/README.md

 ## Example Games

-Some example `.game` files were originally distributed with the project.
-These can be opened within the game maker to explore how games are structured:
+Some example `.game` files were distributed alongside the project and are available for download from the [project page](https://www.scorchsoft.com/rpg-game-maker-java).
+Download, unzip, and open them with the game maker to see how games are put together:

-- A Final Fantasy 7-style exploration game
+- **Final Fantasy 7-style game** — An exploration game with multiple maps and teleportation events
-- A quiz-style game
-- A cave factory game
+- **Quiz-style game** — Demonstrates the question/answer event system
+- **Cave factory game** — A smaller example with walkable area and perspective usage

+## Further Information

+This project was the final-year university project of Andrew Lee Ward from the University of Birmingham School of Computer Science.
+For more details, downloads, and a video demo, visit the [Scorchsoft project page](https://www.scorchsoft.com/rpg-game-maker-java).

 ## License